-These limited warranties shall not be effective unless the Hunter Warranty Registration Form and Pre-Delivery Service Record, which are furnished with each new boat, are filled out completely and returned to Hunter within fifteen (15) days of delivery.
-Responsibility for sending the completed Registration Form remains with the dealer.
+These limited warranties shall not be effective unless the HUNTER Warranty Registration Form and Pre-Delivery Service Record, which are furnished with each new boat, are filled out completely and returned to HUNTER within ten (10) days of delivery.

-It is critical that the Warranty Registration Form is signed by both the dealer and the owner and returned to Hunter.
-Warranty coverage cannot be initiated until Hunter receives the completed form.
-All repairs and/or
+Return of the Warranty Registration Form to HUNTER, signed by both Dealer and Owner, is critical.
+Warranty coverage cannot be initiated until the completed form is received at HUNTER.